 Solving Life's Mysteries

-It happened yesterday.
-The raccoon raided our sweet corn patch during the night and ruined most of the ears I had planned to pick and freeze today.
+It happened one summer night.
+The raccoons raided our sweet corn patch and ruined most of the ears I planned to pick and freeze the next morning.
+So, how did they know the precise moment to demolish my garden?
+Did the head raccoon whistle and say, “Over here, boys!”?

 That led me to ponder more of life’s deep questions—like the ones below.